 General Education - certified completion of one of the following:

 - California State University General Education-Breadth pattern (CSU GE Breadth),

-- Intersegmental General Education Transfer Curriculum (IGETC/CSU) pattern
+- Intersegmental General Education Transfer Curriculum (IGETC) pattern

 Please refer to Associate Degree for Transfer (ADT) Requirements for more information.